 aws s3api create-bucket --bucket <bucketname> --object-lock-enabled-for-bucket --endpoint-url <S3 Endpoint>

 aws s3api put-object --bucket <bucketname> --key <filename> --body <local_filename> --object-lock-mode COMPLIANCE --object-lock-retain-until-date "YYYY-MM-DD HH:MI:SS" --endpoint-url <S3 Endpoint>

 aws s3api get-object-retention --bucket <bucketname> --key <filename> --endpoint-url <S3 Endpoint>

 Can I only use Object Lock with the S3 Compatibility API?

-Object Lock is currently only available via the S3 Compatibility API.
-Support for Object Lock via the Backblaze B2 Native API will be released at a later date.
+No, Object Lock is available via the S3 Compatibility API and the B2 Native API.